 We meandered through Utah with a little dip into Arizona for a part of the drive and eventually made it to St. George, Utah.
 There we stopped once again for a late dinner at In-N-Out.
 We could not resist.

 We made the drive all the way to Las Vegas and chose to overnight at the parking lot of the Orleans Hotel and Casino.
-We have stayed here several times before and this is the most crowded we’ve ever seen.
+We have stayed here several times before and this is the most crowded we’ve ever seen it which is why we chose to sit in and play casino – x on our devices rather than go out in the crowd.

 Since we were just here a couple of months ago, we didn’t plan to spend a lot of time here.
 But one place and people we wanted to visit for sure is our friend Kristiana and her husband Greg at the new Airstream2Go location in downtown Las Vegas.